fatcerberus/spectacles/README.md

 Units can also choose to change to a defensive stance to guard against powerful blows or even counterattack at the cost of one or more lost turns.
-Pressing the key assigned to [X] in the Sphere configuration utility during move selection will switch between the Attack and Counter stances, the latter of which allows you to do additional damage with an attack in response to damage received.
+Pressing the key assigned to [X] in the engine configuration utility during move selection will switch between the Attack and Counter stances; the latter of which allows you to do additional damage with an attack in response to damage received.
 Pressing the key assigned to [Y] will instead allow you to switch to Guard Stance, which reduces damage from attacks and prevents secondary effects, such as the Zombie affliction caused by Electrocute.
+It cannot block statuses inflicted as a primary effect, however, such as that from Necromancy.

 Status Effects
 ==============